vimich/vimich.github.io/README.md

 Secrets is actually the perfect scenario to use environment variables.
 You'll often need things like tokens or passwords in deployment scenarios.
 For instance, if your application needs to log into you bank account to retrieve some information you don't want to have your social security number explicitly stated in your code.
 This is sensitive information which we normally would want to hide using `secrets`.

-To set up a secret, go to your `Repository Settings` page, then select `Secrets`.
+To set up a secret, go to your `Repository Settings` page, then select `Secrets and variables` and `actions`.
+Use the `New repository secret` button to add your secret.
 Your secret's name will be used in your workflow to reference the data, and you can place the secret itself in the value.

 To use that secret, you can reference it using the secrets context within your workflow.
 If you had a secret named `PASSWORD`, you could reference that as `${{secrets.PASSWORD}}`, and store it as an environment variable so that your code can get ahold of it.